• FSE: MAL2

 Amarillo Grande Project

-• 145km uranium trend discovered by Blue Sky hosts near-surface uranium and vanadium mineralization - potential for discovery of additional deposits
+• 145km uranium trend discovered by Blue Sky hosts near-surface uranium and vanadium mineralization with the potential for discovery of multiple deposits

 • Excellent candidate to be the first low-cost, near-term uranium producer in Argentina, with additional potential vanadium credits